grant-king/ML_progress/log.md

 **Thoughts:** This module on consuming http services also goes well with Scrapy course and movies project.

+Day 44: February 30, 2019

+**Today's Progress:** TPTM HTTP services day 2.
+Finished Scrapy course on DataCamp.

+**Thoughts:** Even though DataCamp can get through a topic quickly, it comes at the cost of deeper understanding.
+As long as I use it as an intermediate learning step I think it is still worth using.

 # **Links to work:**
 ## Jupyter Notebooks